 Campus housing accommodations include two twin beds per room, bed and bath linen (twin bed sheets, pillow, pillow case, blanket, bath towel, washcloth, and bar of soap), and central bath facilities on each floor.
 Please note that refrigerators are not available in Heritage Halls (used for family housing and some women's group housing).
 Refrigerators are standard in the rooms at Helaman Halls (used for men's housing and the majority of women's housing).

-Students who do not request a roommate will have one assigned.
-If you register for campus housing and are in need of accommodation for a qualified disability, please inform the Education Week Office in writing immediately after receiving your housing notification, but no later than July 21.
+Students who do not request a roommate will have one assigned in men's and women's housing.
+If you register for campus housing and are in need of accommodation for a qualified disability, please inform the Education Week Office in writing immediately after receiving your housing notification, but no later than July 19.
 Please be specific in your request.
 BYU is committed to providing reasonable accommodations for participants with qualified disabilities.

 No cooking facilities, private rooms, or rooms with private baths are available.
 If your situation requires one of these amenities, please make other lodging arrangements (perhaps with friends, family, or a local hotel or motel).

-Students who are age 14 to 17 must be accompanied by a parent or guardian.
-No one under age 14 is permitted in campus housing.
+Students who are under the age of 18 must be accompanied by a parent or guardian.
+Youth must be age 14 by December 31, 2019, to be permitted in campus housing.

 Many Education Week students stay with family or friends.
 You might consider purchasing a program registration for your host and/or hostess to show appreciation for their hospitality.